 -R : In order to specify the number of retries you can do in case one try fails.
 If anyone try succeeds then the command stops.

 This was the host command.
 Now you have one more way to troubleshoot your DNS.
-If you are interested in DNS diagnostic we recommend you the following articles too: Dig command, Nslookup, Traceroute and Ping.
+If you are interested in diagnostic tools, we recommend you the following articles too: Dig command, Nslookup, Traceroute, MTR and Ping.
 They will expand your knowledge in DNS diagnostic.